Looking for information about other Dental Topics?

 Root dilaceration (extreme root curvature) is one possible outcome.
 Root resorption (the presence of one tooth causing the root of another to dissolve away) is also possible, although rare.

-Rather than just coming in along with a person’s other teeth, extra front teeth are sometimes grievously misaligned and erupt ectopically (into an abnormal location or position).
+Rather than just coming in along with a person’s other teeth, extra front teeth are sometimes grievously misaligned and erupt ectopically (come in at an abnormal location or position).
 This can include the person’s palate or even their nasal cavity.

 e) Cyst formation is possible.